 The other three companies or initiatives that won the award in its 2019 edition were Agricapital, from Medellín; Palmiagro, from Tibú (Norte de Santander) and Mundo Maderas, from Yumbo (Valle del Cauca).

-The prize is awarded based on clearly defined evaluation criteria such as sustainability (35%), impact (35%), replicability (10%), company involvement (15%) and added value (5%, which includes empowerment of women, articulation of actors and innovation).
+The recognition is awarded based on clearly defined evaluation criteria such as sustainability (35%), impact (35%), replicability (10%), company involvement (15%) and added value (5%, which includes empowerment of women, articulation of actors and innovation).

 The four winning initiatives stood out for being sustainable, committed to the reconstruction of the social fabric, and the economic inclusion of populations affected by violence, according to the organizers.